haakonaareskjold/FreeChampionRotations/CHANGLOG.md

 ## TODO

 * (potenial issue) cache for current month (to workaround the 7h issue -  when NA cant use API since both servers uses same cache) causes \
-it to rewrite everytime a request happens, unknown if heavy on production
+it to rewrite everytime a request happens, unknown if heavy on production.  **Will test on production for one week**

 ---